 \section{Conclusions}

-This work introduced the 3D Referring Transformer, 3DRefTR, an innovative approach that concurrently addresses the multi-task challenges of 3D referring expression comprehension and 3D referring expression segmentation.
+This work introduced the 3D Referring Transformer, 3DRefTR, an innovative approach that concurrently addresses 3DREC and 3DRES.
 Through the strategic integration of a superpoint-based mask branch, the model not only advances the state-of-the-art in high-resolution segmentation but also achieves a refined alignment between linguistic and visual representations, further bolstering the performance of 3DREC.
 A significant innovation in our framework is the exploitation of heterogeneous CPU-GPU parallelism.
 By leveraging this parallelism, 3DRefTR efficiently harnesses the capabilities of both processing units, allowing the CPU to generate superpoints concurrently while the GPU produces visual tokens.
 This parallel processing mitigates the computational challenges traditionally associated with high-resolution visual tasks, ensuring efficient and scalable model operation.
 To conclude, the 3DRefTR framework marks a step forward in 3D visual grounding.
 Its ability to harmoniously unify 3DREC and 3DRES tasks, backed by computational efficiency and good performance, underscores its potential in advancing the field of 3D scene comprehension.